 He draws on his many associates where relevant to his clients and projects (see Associates page).

 David grew up in Philadelphia, Pennsylvania and attended Howard University in Washington, D.C.
-He now resides in Annapolis, MD with his Kiwi wife and Rufus the cat.
+He now resides in Annapolis, MD.